davidsamuelps/recurseit/content/post/2025/03/Migrating from WordPress to HUGO - Part 1/index.md

 Hugo is a framework for website building.
 With a bit of HTML markup, you can build a simple, yet efficient website that will suit your needs.

-One of its advantages is its Open-source nature, which naturally builds a community around it that motivates its growth and development.
+One of its advantages is its open-source nature, which naturally builds a community around it that motivates its growth and development.

 What do you (minimally) need?
 - A text editor (I started with nano in linux)